 While losing bets are swept off the table, players can decide which number or group of numbers to bet on next.

-Take your pick from one of our recommended American Roulette casinos above and try it for yourself!
+Take your pick from one of our recommended American Roulette casinos listed above and try it for yourself!

 Undoubtedly the biggest difference between European Roulette and American Roulette table experience is the type of wheel used.
 Whilst the European version of the game has one ‘0’ pocket, the American version incorporates two; a '0', as well as a ‘00’ pocket.